chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [Cache-Craft: Managing Chunk-Caches for Efficient Retrieval-Augmented Generation](https://arxiv.org/abs/2502.15734): combine RAG with prefix cache
 - [ ] [RAGO: Systematic Performance Optimization for Retrieval-Augmented Generation Serving](https://arxiv.org/abs/2503.14649): analyse RAG algorithm then optimize system
 - [ ] [CacheBlend: Fast Large Language Model Serving for RAG with Cached Knowledge Fusion](https://dl.acm.org/doi/10.1145/3689031.3696098): reuses the precomputed KV caches, regardless prefix or not, and selectively recomputes the KV values of a small subset of tokens to partially update each reused KV cache, accepted by EuroSys'25
+- [ ] [Shared Disk KV Cache Management for Efficient Multi-Instance Inference in RAG-Powered LLMs](https://arxiv.org/abs/2504.11765): KV cache for RAG knowledge which is stored on disk

 ### Combine MoE with LLM inference